howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 ### Defining a problem

-If you will debug DAO class (even by putting simple `println` in functions) you will find out that `getLink` is called twice for the same `id`. `resolve` function is calling that function directly, so it's being called upon every id.
+If you debug the DAO class (even by putting simple `println` in functions) you will find out that `getLink` is called twice for the same `id`. `resolve` function is calling that function directly, so it's being called upon every id.
 But there is the better way.
-Sangria provides mechanism which helps to help with query optimization and caching.
+Sangria provides a mechanism which helps with query optimization and caching.
 This is exactly what we need here.

 ### Next chapter